What Is All Mountain Snowboarding? Find Out Right Now!

 Freestyle snowboards are the smallest and softest of the three varieties.

-Freestyle boards can be more challenging to control as the soft flex reduces stability, particularly at speed.
+Freestyle boards can be more challenging to control as the softer flex reduces stability, particularly at speed.

 Learn more about freestyle snowboarding.

-An all-mountain snowboard can be twin tip or directional (different nose and tail).
+An all-mountain snowboard can be either a twin or directional (different nose and tail).

-This type of board is best to hold grip and maintain speed while carving.
+These boards are designed to hold an edge and maintain speed while carving.

-Often pretty firm flexing, they are far less forgiving for beginners.
+They are usually firmer flexing and far less forgiving for beginners.

 The firm flex also makes them less agile and less suited to performing tricks.